 I’m a strong believer that our past affects our future making us the sum total of our experiences.
 For many, I can understand that this may bring more pain on recall than positive memories.
-But I believe we can choose to view the world through a different lens; that we can take the positive from the negative and change how we operate for the better.
+However, I believe we can choose to view the world through a different lens; that we can take the positive from the negative and change how we operate for the better.
 These two pictures act as a reminder for me, from ‘when I was’, to ‘who I am today’.
-The journey between has been a mixture of pain, of joy and of highs and lows.
+The journey between, has been a mixture of pain, of joy, highs and lows.
 Allow me to elaborate a little:

-I grew up experiencing trauma, having much intervention with Social Services, where abuse was very much a familiarity in my life – story enough to feature in a book.
-Enough said.
-Now I look into that child’s eyes and choose whether to ruminate and wallow in self-pity, or believe that my past experiences are part of life’s rich tapestry.
-A metaphor that I share as a psychotherapist and Lecturer in Health and Social Care, is that we are all essentially diamonds in the rough, that for every experience (positive or negative) cuts a facet in the stone, turning it into something more colourful and iridescent with the passing of time.
-Thus who we are today, is a person with dimension, that better informs what we do and how we go about doing it.
+I grew up from a very young age experiencing trauma, the kind of trauma that can easily crush a young child.
+Older and wiser looking into those young eyes now, with the option to ruminate and wallow in self-pity, or to believe that my past experiences are part of life’s rich tapestry, I chose the latter.
+A metaphor that I share as a psychotherapist and Lecturer, is that we are all essentially diamonds in the rough that for every experience (positive or negative) cuts a facet in the stone, turning it into something more colourful and iridescent with the passing of time.
+Thus who we are today is a person with dimension, that better informs what we do and how we go about doing it.
 In my case, it is reflected in my music.

 Music and Profession